 - The proximity of your home to a fire station

 - Optional add-ons like umbrella insurance

 Zillow estimates that homeowners can expect to pay approximately $35 each month for every $100,000 of your home's value.

-How Clearsurance rates and ranks the best homeowners insurance companies in Illinois
+How does Clearsurance rates and ranks the best homeowners insurance companies in Illinois?

 Consistent with its mission towards greater transparency, Clearsurance does not keep its rating and ranking formulas in a black box.
 Our algorithm analyzes a range of inputs from our independent community of insurance customers, including:

 - Customer Service

 The algorithm also takes into account the percentage of what customers say the company does well vs. the percentage of what customers say the company could do better.

 Finally, there is also a confidence factor based upon the number of reviews a company has by product.
 If the total number of reviews is less than 100, then a confidence deduction is applied to the star rating.
 The maximum impact of this deduction occurs when there are less than 25 reviews.
 Companies with 100 or more reviews, aged two years or less, receive 100% weighting (no deduction), while companies with 50 to 99 customer reviews receive a weighting of .95%, 25 to 49 reviews receive a weighting of .90% and companies with less than 25 reviews a weighting of .85%.